This tender, light as air angel food cake is a must-try! With the perfect amount of sweetness, it’s perfect to enjoy all year long.

 Cut with a serrated knife.
 I like to use my long bread knife.

-To STORE angel food cake, wrap in plastic wrap or place in a Ziploc bag and store at room temp for a few days or in the fridge for up to a week.
+How to store?
+To store angel food cake, wrap in plastic wrap or place in a Ziploc bag and store at room temp for a few days or in the fridge for up to a week.

-To FREEZE, wrap tightly with foil or place in a freezer-safe bag and keep in the freezer for up to 4 months.
+How to freeze?
+To freeze, wrap tightly with foil or place in a freezer-safe bag and keep in the freezer for up to 4 months.

 Recipes with Angel Food Cake:

 - 9 large egg whites about 1 ¼ cups, at room temperature

 - powdered sugar and fresh berries for serving